client9/gospell/README.md

 http://extensions.openoffice.org/en/project/english-dictionaries-apache-openoffice

-The downloaded file has a `.oxt` extenion but it's a `tar` file.
-Extract the files using
+The downloaded file has a `.oxt` extenion but it's a compressed `tar` file.
+Extract the files using:

 ```
 mkdir dict-en